scrapy/scrapy/docs/topics/request-response.rst

     .. attribute:: Response.body

-        The body of this Response.
-Keep in mind that Response.body is always a bytes object.
-If you want the unicode version use :attr:`TextResponse.text` (only available in :class:`TextResponse`
+        The response body as bytes.

-        and subclasses).
+        If you want the body as a string, use :attr:`TextResponse.text` (only available in :class:`TextResponse` and subclasses).

         This attribute is read-only.
 To change the body of a Response use :meth:`replace`.